janekx21/bachelor-thesis/chapters/ba.typ

 servers in the @background.
 This wide background is followed by detailed information about my implementation of a language server in @implementation.
 What my decisions where and why.
-It involves translating a grammar, creating a language server crate and a plugin example for Visual Studio Code. @analysis is about testing the created program by running grammar tests, unit tests, end-to-end tests and benchmarks.
+It involves translating a grammar, creating a language server crate/package and a plugin example for Visual Studio Code.
+@analysis is about testing the created program by running grammar tests, integration tests and benchmarks.
 Then analyzing and evaluating the results in the categories of speed, correctness in @benchmarks and usability in
 @evaluation.